ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 IBM will be accepting a limited number of customers to participate in an Early Access program to VPC starting in early April, 2019 with expanded usage being opened in the following months.
 If your organization would like to gain access to IBM Virtual Private Cloud, please complete this [nomination form](https://{DomainName}/vpc){: new_window} and an IBM representative will be in contact with you regarding next steps.
 {: important}

-This tutorial walks you through on how you can isolate workloads by creating VPCs in different IBM Cloud regions with subnets and virtual server instances(VSIs) in multiple zones of a region and how you can increase resiliency within a region and globally by provisioning and configuring load balancers with backend pools, frontend listeners and health checks.
+This tutorial walks you through on how you can isolate workloads by provisioning VPCs in different IBM Cloud regions with subnets and virtual server instances(VSIs) created in multiple zones of a region and how you can increase resiliency within a region and globally by provisioning and configuring load balancers with back-end pools, front-end listeners and proper health checks.

+For global load balancer, you will provision an IBM Cloud internet services (CIS) from the catalog and for managing the SSL certificate for all HTTPS requests, {{site.data.keyword.cloudcerts_long_notm}} catalog service will be created and the certification along with the private key will be imported.

 {:shortdesc}